Drunk Driving Accidents

 Drunk drivers are also more common on holidays and holiday weekends.
 Drivers should always be cautious and drive defensively as much as possible.

-Just like any car accident in Chicago, the facts and circumstances involved may determine what avenues of relief may be available to those who have suffered at the hands of a drunk driver.
-Commonly, victims may be entitled to financial compensation for the total extent of their damages which may include medical expenses, surgical costs, rehabilitative care, lost wages, and pain and suffering.
-In the tragic event that a loved one or family member is killed in an accident, that victim's surviving family members may be entitled to relief even though no amount of compensation can ever be considered adequate.
+Just like any car accident in Chicago, the facts and circumstances involved may determine what avenues of compensation may be available to those who have suffered injuries because of a drunk driver.
+DUI-related injury victims may be entitled to financial compensation for the total extent of the damages they suffered.

 If you or a loved one has been injured or killed in a DUI accident, request a Free Case Consultation or call (855) LAW-CHICAGO to speak with a lawyer now.
 Personal injury lawyers at Abels & Annes, P.C. are available to talk to you about your potential case 24 hours a day, 7 days a week.
 There is no attorney’s fee unless you win your case.